Applications are closed! Applications for 2021-22 is pending.

 What is the Solar Spring Break Intercollegiate Team?

-The Intercollegiate Team is a group of students from different colleges and universities across the country coming together on March 2-6, 2020 in Los Angeles, CA, to participate in Solar Spring Break!
+The Intercollegiate Team is a group of students from different colleges and universities across the country coming together to participate in Solar Spring Break!
 The experience will include everything a typical Solar Spring Break includes: 2 days of solar installation (weather permitting), 3 additional days of service-learning programming, and 5 nights of accommodation.
 The team will prepare together monthly using the Service-Learning Guide materials in the buildup to the trip.
 For more information on Solar Spring Break, see our Solar Spring Break Basics page.

 How does it work?